MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Be aware that after updating to FBS, you will also need to update all assets that were being used in the world to also have FBS scripts.
 Assets will not update to FBS scripts automatically.

-### Typescript scripts workflow
+### Typescript Scripts Workflow

 Using FBS is largely seamless to the typescript workflow, as most edits to the scripts are done via the external editor (e.g. VSCode) without regard to in-world script gizmo entities.
-In fact, as new typescript scripts tend to pile up at the world at the origin (0, 0, 0), it can clean up your visual view by just deleting all the gizmos from the world and relying on either the VSCode view or the Script </> menu in the desktop editor to find/manage them.
+In fact, as new typescript scripts tend to pile up at the world at the origin (0, 0, 0), it can clean up your visual view by just deleting all the gizmos from the world and relying on either the VSCode view or the Script <pre><code></></code></pre> menu in the desktop editor to find/manage them.

 Note: you may need to add script gizmos for typescript FBS if you need to reference them as imported modules in any assets you create.